CO-Project/MIPS32Simulator/README.md

 ### Register Class :
 The Register class deals with all the registers.
 It changes the values of the registers and reads them.
 It also returns the number of the register depending on the name used, such as $s7.

-### DataSegment Class :
-The DataSegment class deals with the data to be manipulated.
-The data in the DataSement can be loaded to the registers and the data in the registers can be stored in the DataSegment.

 ### Memory Class :
+The Memory class plays the role of RAM in a computer.
+The data in the Memory can be loaded to the registers and the data in the registers can be stored in the Memory.

+### FileReader Class :
-The Memory class stores the input file in a txt file and accesses it directly from this file.
+The FileReader class stores the input file in a txt file and accesses it directly from this file.
 There will be a file reader and a file writer in this class; the file reader will save the last read line that way, if we need to continue reading, we don't have to read again from the start, but we'll continue from where we last left

 ### Parser Class :
 The Parser class takes the input file and decodes the instructions line by line.